 - Wasteland – 6v6

-As for brand-new MW3 maps, these are all relegated to Ground War, Invasion, and the return of the War game mode from COD WW2 at launch.
-Resort, Military Base, and Industrial Belt are available in Ground War and Invasion, while Launch Facility is restricted to War and will be the only map for that game mode when the game releases.
+As for brand-new MW3 maps at launch, these are all relegated to Ground War, Invasion, and the return of the War game mode from COD WW2 at launch.
+Resort, Military Base, and Industrial Belt are available in Ground War and Invasion, while Operation: Spearhead, originally revealed as Launch Facility, is restricted to War and will be the only map for that game mode when the game releases.

-That’s not all though, as Activision has confirmed over 12 new core 6v6 maps will be available as part of the post-launch offering with Seasons.
-So, once all the MW3 (2023) maps are available, we’ll have around 32 maps to wage war on across a variety of modes.
+That’s not all though, as Activision has confirmed over 12 new ‘core’ 6v6 maps will be available as part of the post-launch offering with Seasons.
+So, once all the MW3 (2023) maps are available, we’ll have at least 32 maps to wage war on across a variety of modes, including the launch MW2 (2009) remasters and the brand-new offerings.

-However, with so few new MW3 maps coming in 2023 – and the confirmed new maps being Battle Maps – there’s been plenty of criticism online.
-Though fans are excited to see iconic and much beloved maps from MW2 (2009) return, many were hoping for a better balance between new and old.
+However, with so few new MW3 maps coming in 2023 – and the only new maps at launch being Battle Maps – there’s been plenty of criticism online.
+Though fans are happy to see iconic and much beloved maps from MW2 (2009) return, many were hoping for a better balance between new and old.
 Hopefully then, the post-launch MW3 maps will deliver on this to provide more fresh experiences.

-Nevertheless, with so many changes to the gameplay in MW3 (2023) since we last saw most of these maps in MW2 (2009), even the stacked list of remasters will undoubtedly feel drastically different.
+Nevertheless, with so many changes to the gameplay in MW3 (2023) since we last saw most of these maps in MW2 (2009), even the stacked list of remasters feels drastically different.
 For instance, we now have access to new movement, such as sliding and clambering, new Perks and Field Upgrades, new MW3 guns, and attachments.

-The addition of clambering to the series since the original MW2 versions of these maps has the biggest impact.
+We’ve found the addition of clambering to the series since the original MW2 versions of these maps to have the biggest impact.
 For example, on Highrise, players can access completely new routes, such as climbing onto the helipad and then the cranes without having to first make their way up the stairs.
-Overall, this will make the gameplay significantly faster and more fluid on these MW3 maps.
+Likewise, there’s plenty of shortcuts on Favela, Rundown, Terminal, Underpass, and more.
+Overall, this makes the gameplay significantly faster and more fluid on these MW3 maps than veterans like ourselves we expecting.

 Keep reading to find out more about the Call of Duty MW3 maps in the 2023 game, including any differences between the remastered maps.
 We’ve included comparisons between the remasters and the originals where possible too.